Bogdan-Ciurea/PathFinding/README.md

 If the user wants to see the distance between two points, he needs to insert the coordinates of these two points (_start_ and _end_ points ).

-This command can be accessed by typeing `read nodes` into the CMD.
+This command can be accessed by typing `read nodes` into the CMD.

 If the user has chosen to use this command, he will be asked to insert the following information:

-- startNode's Latitude ;
+- start Node’s Latitude ;

-- startNode's Longitude;
+- start Node’s Longitude;

-- endNode's Latitude;
+- end Node’s Latitude;

-- endNode's Longitude;
+- end Node’s Longitude;

 If the coordinates are not exactly the same as the Node in the database, the user will not be able to proceed.
 Also, if the user inserted invalid characters, he will need to type again the coordinates.